A guide for limited company directors on Self Assessment in FreeAgent

-The Self Assessment section of FreeAgent helps pull together the figures for your Self Assessment tax return, and provides a tax liability calculation.
-This article provides an introduction to the Self Assessment tax return and how FreeAgent supports it.
+This article explains how FreeAgent helps pull together the figures for your Self Assessment tax return and provides a tax liability calculation.

 Nearly all business owners have to file a Self Assessment tax return, or tax return for short, every year.

 If you're a director or other employee of a limited company, your tax return will show your salary and any dividends from the company.
-(Please be aware though, that only directors can file their returns through FreeAgent; other employees cannot).
+(Please note, only users with the role of 'Director' can file their returns through FreeAgent).
 Your tax return will also show any other income you may have, such as bank interest.
 It will also show any tax reliefs you're entitled to, for example if you've donated money to a charity under the Gift Aid scheme.

 Your tax return must be filed with HMRC by 31st January after the end of the tax year, so long as you file it online.
 If you file late, you'll be fined at least £100 - further information is available on HMRC’s deadlines and penalties page.